 Do you like winters?
-If not, you should visit Finland and the Pallas-Yllästunturi National Park during the winter, let’s say March, and we guarantee that you will love every day you spend there!
+You should visit Finland and the Pallas-Yllästunturi National Park during the winter, let’s say March, and we guarantee that you will love every day you spend there!
+It is the cross-country skiing and snowshoeing paradise of Lapland.
+Perfect place for a winter vacation in Finland.
+Check out the variety of activities and trip suggestions!

 Why Pallas-Yllästunturi National Park?

 Probably the second best national park in Finland (after the huge and remote Urho Kekkonen NP based on our opinion 😉 ) due to its size and variety of skiing trails.
 The park is divided into two main parts.
 In the north Pallastunturi and Ounastunturi, in the south Yllästunturi are the main centers of the park where you can access the most services.
 It is possible to approach the park from other locations e.g. Hetta, but you will have limited options and fewer activities to choose from.
 If you are up to a multi-day adventure, this park is for you!
 Either by snowshoes or skis, you can cross the park from north to south or opposite, spending up to a week or two without getting back into civilization.
 Okay, you may encounter other hikers, skiers or reindeer.

 Check out how to get there by car or public transport the easiest way!

 Cross-country skiing paradise

 The length and variety of trails are great.
 You can find flat, easy trails, steeper ones, others that go up to the top of the fells… So everything that can fit your mood and the shape you are in!
 From a couple of hours skiing up to week(s) you can find new areas to go.
 We tried single and multi-day skiing trips as well with sleeping in one of the shelters in the park, but you can choose to stay even longer than a weekend there!

 We like the northern part more, starting from Pallastunturi Visitor Center we skied on all the trails I think.
 Here are some pictures to get the idea what the treeless hilltops are.